MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/getting-phone-numbers-for-your-users.md

 ## Port or transfer phone numbers from your service provider or phone carrier

-- If you need 999 or fewer phone numbers for your users, you can use the porting wizard in the Microsoft Teams admin center.
+- If you need 999 or fewer phone numbers for your users, use the porting wizard in the Microsoft Teams admin center.
 Follow the steps in [Transfer phone numbers to Teams](/microsoftteams/phone-number-calling-plans/transfer-phone-numbers-to-teams).
-If your country or region isn't listed in the porting wizard, you can [manually submit a port order](manually-submit-port-order.md).
+If your country or region isn't listed in the porting wizard, you can [manually submit a port order](manually-submit-port-order.md) or see [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization) to download the correct Letter of Authorization (LOA).

-- If you need to port more than 999 phone numbers, see [Manage service requests in Service Manager](https://docs.microsoft.com/system-center/scsm/service-requests) to submit a port order service request or order to get all of these phone numbers ported over to Office 365.
+- If you need to port more than 999 phone numbers, you can [manually submit a port order](manually-submit-port-order.md) or go to [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization) to download the correct Letter of Authorization (LOA), and then send it to [the PSTN service desk](manage-phone-numbers-for-your-organization/contact-pstn-service-desk.md) to get all your numbers transferred.

 ## View the phone numbers for your organization